William McLane (Washington politician)

 William McLane (1819–1906) was an Olympia, Washington pioneer and member of the Washington Territorial Legislature.
-He was from Butler County, Pennsylvania.
+McLane was born on November 3, 1819 in Butler County, Pennsylvania.
 He and Martha McLeod McLane pioneered a 307 or 320 acre homestead on Mud Bay.

-Place names such as McLane Creek are named for him, as is McLane Elementary School in the Olympia School District, on a hill above and east of Mud Bay, and the McLane Grange in Delphi Valley, to whom he donated land.
+Local place names such as McLane Creek are named for him, as is McLane Elementary School in the Olympia School District, on a hill above and east of Mud Bay; and the McLane Grange in Delphi Valley, to whom he donated land.

+Biography

 McLane originally left Pennsylvania in 1852 and made his way to Washington Territory by ox-drawn wagon.
 He returned east to marry in 1854 then returned to Washington by sea via the Isthmus of Panama.
-Once there, he homesteaded at Bush Prairie (founded by pioneer George Washington Bush, now in Tumwater), and later moved to the Mud Bay homestead.
+Once there, he homesteaded at Bush Prairie (founded by pioneer George Bush, now in Tumwater), and later moved to the Mud Bay homestead.

-McLane died in Thurston County in 1906 after living in his home for over 50 years.
+McLane died in Thurston County on March 12, 1906, after living in his home for over 50 years.